MISP/misp-galaxy/tools/plot4ai/README.md

 The generator preserves PLOT4ai card metadata such as AI types, roles, phases, categories, threat condition, questions, recommendations, CIA values when available, references, source names, source text, license, and source provenance.
-It also adds conservative relationships to existing MISP galaxies where a close mapping exists, primarily MITRE ATLAS and Agent Threat Rules.
+It also disambiguates duplicate card labels by appending the primary PLOT4ai category to the MISP cluster value, and adds conservative relationships to existing MISP galaxies where a close mapping exists, primarily MITRE ATLAS and Agent Threat Rules.